Fuzzing: On Benchmarking Outcome as a Function of Benchmark Properties: Threats to Validity

-\textbf{Threats to construct validity} concern whether or not the data collected in our study measure what we claim.
 In this study, we are examining the impact of various variables on ``fuzzer effectiveness''.
-Our metric for fuzzer effectiveness is code coverage, which is the default measure of performance in Fuzzbench.
-While code-coverage has long been used as proxy for fuzzer performance, there is a risk that our results on coverage based benchmarking do not translate to bug-finding effectiveness.
+The measure we used, code-coverage, has long been used as proxy for fuzzer performance, but there is a risk that our results do not translate to bug-finding effectiveness.
 However \cite{benchmarking} found that coverage based benchmarking is correlated with bug finding ability.
 Additionally, because of the sparsity of bugs, using even the largest bug-based benchmarks available (around 200 bugs) as our metric for fuzzer effectiveness would threaten external validity of our study.

-\textbf{Threats to conclusion validity} may lead to misinterpretations of our data.
+\paragraph*{Threats to conclusion validity} may lead to misinterpretations of our data.
 We mitigate the risk by checking the assumptions of each technique used.
 In the case of our regression models, we also use the non-parametric wild bootstrap \cite{wu1986jackknife} to obtain confidence intervals, rather than analytical methods dependent on the distribution of the residuals.

 Another potential threat to conclusion validity is our use of the rank transformation.
-We did so to reduce the impact of outliers, scale the data for each benchmark such that it is comparable, and eliminate the impact of any monotonic non-linearity on our regression analysis.
+We did so to reduce the impact of outliers, scale the data for each program such that it is comparable, and eliminate the impact of any monotonic non-linearity on our regression analysis.
 Indeed, without the rank transformation, our data appears to be non-linear with no obvious higher order pattern, in addition to having several strong outliers, and thus would not be amenable to regression analysis.
 While the rank transformation is a common statistical technique for non-parametric analysis \cite{kruskalwalis,iman1979use,mannwhitney,nonparametrics,conover1981rank}, this transformation introduces a layer of indirection to our analysis; where we report correlations and trends in the ranked data, and not the underlying raw data.